 Plagiarism in research papers (copying word-for-word without giving credit to the author) is a huge problem in high school and college research papers.
-Every semester, teachers and professors wear themselves out warning students a) not to copy and b) if they do copy, tell where the information came from.
+Every semester, teachers and professors wear themselves out warning students a) not to copy word-for-word from sources and b) if they do copy, tell where the information came from.

 And still the problem persists.